-"Since friends are sought out for conversations & human attachments...
-I don't know why a person who is to truly love & serve God is not permitted to talk with others about his joys & trials, for those who practice prayer have both"
+This vision of fellowship, at the service of prayer, cultivating human communication to further communication with God, is beautiful: "Since friends are sought out for conversations and human attachments...I don't know why a person who is to truly love and serve God is not permitted to talk with others about his joys and trials, for those who practice prayer have both" (L 7, 20).

-(L7, 20)

-- The vision of fellowship, at the service of prayer, cultivating human communication to further communication with God, is beautiful; - Teresa's first group experience dates from before her first foundation based on this conviction: "I should like the five of us who love each other in Christ to make a pact of friendship..."
-(L 16, 7); - This group sought to demonstrate the importance of the group in advancing the ideal of prayer.
+Teresa's first group experience dates from before her first foundation based on this conviction: "I should like the five of us who love each other in Christ to make a pact of friendship..."
+(L 16, 7).
+This group sought to demonstrate the importance of the group in advancing the ideal of prayer.